dludemann/tma-cc/content/hinge/hinge-hometown-vs-location.md

 ---
-title: 'Understanding Hinge: Insights into the App's Location Features'
+title: "Understanding Hinge: Insights into the App's Location Features"
 menu_grouping: How to use Hinge (2023 Experts Guide)
 author: Shane White
 featured_image:
 seo:
   page_description: >-
     A guide to the Hinge algorithm